 top of page

-ID. employs QR (Quick Response) codes on ceramic tiles and installs them to notable sites.
+ID. employs QR codes on ceramic tiles and installs them to notable sites.
 Each of these QR codes hyperlinks the location to a capsule of memory, containing a colloquially unique history told by a resident in a short video interview.
 These mini “landmarks” are located in often-overlooked places; an off-the-beaten-path street corner, a Mom & Pop shop, your grandma’s home.
 Every interview becomes a personal marker and a constructive pathway for connecting people to the fabric of a place.
 The mode for enabling these personal histories is to point one’s mobile camera at the QR code.
 By this simple action, all who happen upon these sites can readily watch the embedded content and be part of an accessible collective memory.

 "The passing of oral histories is an ancient tradition that predates written language and technology and was a method for advancing the wisdom of tribal elders.
 Today, in an era quickly being shaped by artificial intelligence, where identity has become more and more comparable to a code, ID. uses QR technology to bring it back to human singularity.” —Anna Frants